OctopusDeploy/blog/blog/2019-12/build-a-real-world-docker-cicd-pipeline/index.md

 ---
-title: "Beyond Hello World: Building a real world Docker container CI/CD pipeline"
+title: "Beyond Hello World: Building a real-world Docker container CI/CD pipeline"
-description: Demonstrating how to incorporate Docker containers in a CI/CD pipeline.
+description: Demonstrating how to incorporate Docker containers in the CI/CD pipeline for a real-world web application with web services and a database project.
 author: shawn.sesna@octopus.com
 visibility: public
 bannerImage: docker-in-a-ci-cd-pipeline.png